 Tejas Iyer, Julian Kern, Heide Langhammer, Elena Magnanini, Robert I. A. Patterson, Alexandra Quitmann, Helia Shafigh, Alexander Zass, Willem van Zuijlen

 Christina van de Sand

-OverviewThe research group mathematically analyses interacting random systems with a large number of degrees of freedom.
-Examples come from statistical physics, telecommunication, flow theory, population genetics, and matterials science.
-The interactions are usually defined on a microscopic scale, and the macroscopic (sometimes also the mesoscopic) behaviour is described with the help of methods from asymptotic probability theory (ergodic theorems, large deviations, martingale theory, weak convergence of measures, ...), but also from analysis (variational analysis, spectral theory, partial differential equations, ...).
+OverviewThe research group deals with the mathematical analysis of interacting random systems with a very large number of degrees of freedom.
+Examples come from statistical physics, chemical engineering, flow theory and materials science.
+The interactions are typically defined on a microscopic scale, and the macroscopic (sometimes also the mesoscopic) behavior of the system is described.
+The research group uses methods from asymptotic probability theory (large deviations, stochastic geometry, weak convergence of measures, combinatorics,...) and analysis (calculus of variations, Gamma convergence, spectral theory, partial differential equations,...).

 Further activitiesThe group is also very active in the support of the exchange between mathematicians and the scientifically interested public, for instance by giving talks for school classes or for the public, or by editing books for the scientifically interested community.
 A particular highlight was the organisation of the 200th birthday of the Institute's eponym, Karl Weierstraß, another one the edition of the book ”Mathematics and Society”.
 Furthermore, the head of the group was in 2010-2019 the acting manager of the education centre in mathematics and the sciences INSPIRATA in Leipzig.